 The vermicomposting process increases microbial population and activity largely, hence the possibility of vermicompost for being ultimate source of plant growth regulators, which will contribute significantly for the enhancement of plant growth and yields.
 The first suggestion that earthworms are capable of producing plant growth regulators was given by Gavrilov (1963).

+Objective of the study?

+Any pervious attempt has made related to this study?

 VERMICOMPOSTING AND METHODS